cbornet/pulsar-grpc/README.md

 The `CommandSubscribe` used to create the producer must be passed as [gRPC call metadata](https://grpc.io/docs/what-is-grpc/core-concepts/#metadata) with the key `pulsar-consumer-params-bin` and encoded in protobuf.

 Compared to the binary protocol, `CommandSubscribe` has an additional `preferedPayloadType` field to indicate how the `CommandMessage` should be sent preferably.
 It can take the values:
-* MESSAGES (default): batch messages exposed in protobuf
+* `MESSAGES` (default): batch messages exposed in protobuf
-* BINARY: raw metadata and payload encoded with the binary framing
+* `BINARY`: raw metadata and payload encoded with the binary framing
-* METADATA_AND_PAYLOAD: metadata and payload in separate protobuf fields
+* `METADATA_AND_PAYLOAD`: metadata and payload in separate protobuf fields
-* METADATA_AND_PAYLOAD_UNCOMPRESSED: metadata and payload in separate protobuf fields with payload uncompressed on the broker.
+* `METADATA_AND_PAYLOAD_UNCOMPRESSED`: metadata and payload in separate protobuf fields with payload uncompressed on the broker.

 If the message is encrypted, the BINARY mode will be used as the broker cannot decrypt it.

 `ConsumeInput` can be one of `CommandAck`, `CommandFlow`, `CommandUnsubscribe`, `CommandRedeliverUnacknowledgedMessages`,`CommandConsumerStats`,`CommandGetLastMessageId`,`CommandSeek`.

 `ConsumeOutput` can be one of `CommandSubscribeSuccess`, `CommandMessage`, `CommandAckResponse`, `CommandActiveConsumerChange`, `CommandReachedEndOfTopic`, `CommandConsumerStatsResponse`, `CommandGetLastMessageIdResponse`, `CommandSuccess`, `CommandError`.

+The gRPC flow control is used to automatically backpressure the arrival of new messages.
+So there's no need to send `CommandFlow` messages to ask for new messages. `CommandFlow` shall be called once to buffer some messages on the broker for throughput tuning.

 The consumer is automatically closed at the end of the rpc call so there's no `CloseConsumer` command needed.